Anatomy of a Powerful Question

-The quality of your life depends on the quality of your questions.
+The quality of your life hinges on the quality of your questions.

 In my last post, we explored why we are a culture obsessed with answers—and how that obsession prematurely closes the doors to discovery.
-But once you decide to embrace curiosity, the next challenge emerges:
+But embracing curiosity brings a new challenge:

-If you want to build a more aligned life and move with authority, you have to stop asking questions that reinforce the status quo.
+To build a more aligned life and move with authority, you must stop asking questions that reinforce the status quo.

 To ask better questions, you must first identify which "gear" you are in.

-Most of us get stuck in the first two; with the last two, this is where things change.
+Most of us get stuck in the first two gears; the last two are where things change.

 “Did you finish the task?” or “Are you happy?”

-These serve a purpose for logistics, but they limit exploration to a binary: Yes or No.
+These serve logistics but limit exploration to a binary: Yes or No.

-They rarely unlock insight because they provide the respondent with a pre-set track to run on.
+They rarely unlock insight because they provide a preset track.

 “Don’t you think this approach is too risky?”

-A leading question is a statement wearing a costume.
-It’s an attempt to manipulate an outcome while maintaining the appearance of dialogue.
+A leading question is a statement in disguise, an attempt to manipulate an outcome while maintaining the appearance of dialogue.
 These shut down trust and create defensiveness.

 “How are you thinking about this problem?”